 Step 1: Lead with the wow

-The first thing I do when approaching a property description is ask my client for the selling points of the property.
-Your market knowledge about what matters to that particular listing is the most important aspect of choosing a focus.
+The first thing to do when approaching a property description is to ask the client for the selling points of the property.
+Your market knowledge about what matters to that particular listing along with their intimate knowledge of the property and the neighborhood can go a long way toward helping you to choose a focus.

 To improve your property descriptions, you have to start with the features that buyers in your area are looking for.